awsdocs/amazon-connect-admin-guide/doc_source/queued-callback-example.md

 This topic shows an example queued callback flow and reviews how the contact records and times are set for it\.

-Assume we have set up the following contact flows:
+Assume we have set up the following flows:
-+ **Inbound contact flow** \-\- Runs when the customer calls the customer service number\.
++ **Inbound flow** \-\- Runs when the customer calls the customer service number\.
 + **Customer queue flow** – Runs when the customer is waiting in queue\.
 In this example, we build a flow that offers a callback to the customer\.
-If the customer selects yes, this contact flow executes the **Transfer to queue** block to transfer the contact to the callback queue named CallbackQueue, with an initial delay of 99 seconds, and then hangs up\.
+If the customer selects yes, this flow executes the **Transfer to queue** block to transfer the contact to the callback queue named CallbackQueue, with an initial delay of 99 seconds, and then hangs up\.
 + **Outbound whisper flow** \-\- When a queued callback is placed, the customer hears this after they pick up and before they connect to the agent\.
 For example, "Hello, this is your scheduled callback\.\.\."
 + **Agent whisper flow** \-\- The agent hears this right after they accept the contact, before they are joined to the customer\.
 For example, "You are about to be connected to Customer John, who requested a refund for\.\.\."

 In this example, John calls customer service\.
 Here's what happens:

-1. Inbound contact flow creates contact record\-1:
+1. Inbound flow creates contact record\-1:

    1. John calls customer service at 11:35\.
-The Inbound contact flow runs and puts him in queue at 11:35\.
+The Inbound flow runs and puts him in queue at 11:35\.

    1. The Customer queue flow runs\.
 At 11:37, John chooses to schedule a callback, so Amazon Connect initiates a callback contact at 11:37, before the inbound contact is disconnected\.

-1. Callback contact flow creates contact record\-2:
+1. Callback flow creates contact record\-2:

    1. The callback contact was initiated at 11:37\.